hlfshell/coppermind/README.md

 # coppermind 🤖💬🧠

+`coppermind` is a standalone service that utilizes powerful LLMs to create capable conversational agents.
+It can be ran from a single exectuable as astandalone service for these agents, or embedded into your own projects.

 This is a FIRST DRAFT project and is a WIP.

 Coppermind is an additional "brain" that sits on top of an instruction based LLM model, programmed in golang.